omkar-9905/CSE5325-SE2-UTA-2022/README.md

 # CSE5325-SE2-UTA-2022
-This includes all the assignments and projects
+This includes all the assignments and projects for SE2 in UTA.